 These five experts in their respective fields help certain couples in their relationships.
 They help figure out their strengths, weakness, and explore unexpected and taboo practices to understand their bodies, and their partner’s wants and needs.

 When watching the show with fresh eyes, I thought it was really interesting to actually see the couples filmed doing their practices.
 I feel that a healthy visual of these practices can encourage all adult couples to explore their needs and their relationship.
 I have never heard of any of the techniques or kinds of exercises they were using.
-But it was fascinating to see what each couple needed in terms of creating a sexual relationship, self-love, understanding one another’s preferences and desires.
+But it was fascinating to see what each couple needed in terms of creating a sexual relationship, self-love, and understanding one another’s preferences and desires.
 It all stemmed down to connection and really understanding your partner and yourself as a sexual being.

 A 2 season Netflix series created by Rightor Doyle